Hailey Biebers Party Tube Dress Dripping with Sparkly Silver Sequins - ExBulletin

 Hailey Biebers Party Tube Dress Dripping with Sparkly Silver Sequins

-Hailey BieberIt is fashion trick in London came to a head at last night’s launch party for her skincare brand, Rhode.
+Hailey Biebers’ London fashion tour culminated at the launch party for her skincare brand, Rhode.

 The model showed up to the party dripping in shimmering, shimmering silver sequins, which covered the entirety of a form-fitting tube midi dress from N21’s Pre-Fall 2023 collection.
 To coordinate with the sleek dress, Bieber stepped out in metallic gray pointed toe pumps and accessorized with a plain black leather shoulder bag and chunky ribbed silver hoop earrings.